anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness mainly comes from our own attitude, rather than from external factors.
+Quote: Change in all things is sweet.

-By: Dalai Lama
+By: Aristotle